 The British Isles might seem small on a map, but there are plenty of places to visit within the UK.

-For example, you could venture north of England and take a tour of Scotland—a country rich with history, culture, beautiful scenery, and intrigue.
+For example, apart from London experiences, you could venture north of England and take a tour of Scotland—a country rich with history, culture, beautiful scenery, and intrigue.

 It makes sense to prepare for your visit before booking your flights or other transport to bonny Scotland.